ReLeSR™

 Product Advantages

-• Eliminates the need for manual removal (selection) of differentiated cells
+• Eliminate the need for manual removal (selection) of differentiated cells

-• Compatible with passaging in flasks and large culture vessels
+• Passage cells in flasks and large culture vessels

-• High expansion of human ES/iPS cells after passaging
+• Achieve high expansion of human ES/iPS cells after passaging

 Overview

-ReLeSR™ is an enzyme-free reagent for dissociation and passaging of human embryonic stem (ES) or induced pluripotent stem (iPS) cells as aggregates without manual selection or scraping.
+Efficiently dissociate and passage human embryonic stem (ES) or induced pluripotent stem (iPS) cells as aggregates without manual selection or scraping with ReLeSR™.
 Passaging human ES/iPS cells with ReLeSR™ easily generates optimally-sized aggregates, while eliminating the hassle and variability associated with manual manipulation.
-By eliminating the need for scraping, ReLeSR™ enables the use of culture flasks and other closed vessels, thus facilitating culture scale-up and automation.
-ReLeSR™, 500 mL, is now also manufactured following relevant cGMPs under a certified quality management system to ensure the highest quality and consistency for reproducible results.
+By eliminating the need for manual scraping, this enzyme-free reagent enables the use of culture flasks and other closed vessels, facilitating cell culture scale-up and automation.
+ReLeSR™ is manufactured following relevant cGMPs under a certified quality management system to ensure the highest quality and consistency for reproducible results.

 Subtype